vrineau/Agatta/README.md

 Agatta works on Windows, Unix/Linux and macOS.

 This package requires Python version 3.8 or higher.
+It has been tested for 3.8, 3.9, 3.10, and 3.11 using ubuntu 20.04, macos 13, and windows 11.

 Agatta and all its dependencies can be installed using `pip install Agatta`.
 Detailed explanations are available in the [tutorial](https://vrineau.github.io/AgattaDocs/Tutorial.html).